jqwik-team/jqwik2-api-discussion/README.md

 - Model-based testing module with support for linear temporal logic and parallel execution.
 - Time module
 - Web module
-- Test Data Builder module: Use arbitraries for generating example data for example-based tests
+- Test Data Builder module: Use arbitraries for generating sample data for example-based tests

 ### Core

 - Allows to create _arbitraries_ of fundamental types and to map, filter and compose them.

-- Allows to generate values from arbitraries by providing a generation source.
+- Allows to generate values (samples) from arbitraries by providing a generation source.
   The generation source can be a pseudo-random one or represent the recording of a previously generated random source.

 - Provides the capability of specifying _properties_ for certain pieces of code.